speakeasy-api/openapi-reference-documentation/reference/references.md

     products.yaml
 ```

 When referencing external files, use clear and relative paths that make it easy to understand where the referenced file is located relative to the current file.
 Don't chain references more than two levels.
-Deep nesting is hard to understand.
+Deep nesting is difficult to understand.

 Each file should be alphabetically structured to make finding elements easy.